 The remote announce parameter of smb.conf can be used to forcibly ensure that all the NetBIOS names on a network get announced to a remote network.
 The syntax of the remote announce parameter is:

+'''

-remote ann a bnce [e.f.g.h] ...
+remote annaubaced [e.f.g.h] ...

+'''

 or